sebastian-noel/greghouse/README.md

   gitignored.
 - `PORT` overrides 3000. `GOOGLE_CLIENT_ID` enables Google sign-in and
   disables dev login.
 Delete `server/data.json` to reset gardens.
-- To enable phone watering reminders, set the three `VAPID_*` values in `.env` (generate them once with `npx web-push generate-vapid-keys --json`), restart the server, then open the owner view and turn **notifications** on.
-  On iPhone, first use Safari’s **Add to Home Screen**; Web Push works from that installed web app on iOS 16.4 or later.
-A quick `trycloudflare.com` URL changes its web-app origin whenever the tunnel restarts, so use a stable Cloudflare Tunnel hostname for reliable installed-app notifications.
 - `ffmpeg` must be on PATH (voice transcoding for the CYD).
 - ⚠ **Restart the server after editing `server/index.js`** — a stale process
   404s new endpoints silently.